Ruinscraft/mcplots-issues/README.md

-# ruinscraft-plots-issues
+# mcplots-issues
-Report issues/bugs reguarding the Plots server on Ruinscraft
+Report issues/bugs reguarding MCPLOTS

 # How to report
 You can either: